WHO: The Santa Barbara Botanic Garden in partnership with Welch-Ryce-Haider

 WHERE: 1212 Mission Canyon Road, Santa Barbara, just half a mile up from Foothill.

-The Garden is pleased to announce a partnership with Welch-Ryce-Haider Funeral Chapels to offer six free admission days to seniors over the age of 60 beginning on March 25, 2015 during regular Garden hours from 9am to 6pm.
+The Garden is pleased to continue a partnership with Welch-Ryce-Haider Funeral Chapels to offer five more free admission days to seniors over the age of 60 during regular Garden hours from 9am to 6pm.

 “Since 1924, Welch-Ryce-Haider Funeral Chapels have been helping families celebrate life.
 What better way to celebrate the beauty of life than to host a day for seniors at the Santa Barbara Botanic Garden during spring wildflower season?” asks Stephen Gibson, Partner at Welch-Ryce-Haider Funeral Chapels.

 “The Garden is a great place for people of all ages.
-Seniors particularly enjoy the healthy, easy walking trails, opportunities for life-long learning, and becoming a part of our tight-knit volunteer community,” according to Barbara Backlund, Visitor Service Representatives Manager at the Garden.
+Seniors particularly enjoy the healthy, easy walking trails, opportunities for life-long learning, and becoming a part of our tight-knit volunteer community,” according to Barbara Backlund, Visitor Services Manager at the Garden.

 Dirt trails throughout the Garden are uneven and may have roots and rocks, so be sure to wear sturdy shoes and watch your step.
 Wheelchairs are not provided at the Garden.
 Parking is limited and reservations are requested for groups of 10 or more.
 Please call 805-682 -4726, ext.
 160 or e-mail firstname.lastname@example.org.